Jeff Brown (ice hockey, born 1966): Quebec Nordiques

 Brown was drafted by the Quebec Nordiques in the second round, 36th overall, at the 1984 NHL Entry Draft held at the Montreal Forum.
-Brown saw limited action with the Nordiques during the 1985–86 season, appearing in eight games, scoring three goals and five points.
+During the 1985–86 season, he appeared in eight games, scoring three goals and five points.
 In one playoff game, Brown was held off the scoresheet.
 Brown also appeared in one post-season game with the Nordiques AHL affiliate, the Fredericton Express, getting no points.

 He began the 1986–87 season with the Express, appearing in 26 games, scoring two goals and 16 points, before being promoted to Quebec.
-Brown finished the 1986–87 season with the Nordiques, scoring seven goals and 29 points in 44 games, providing the club with some much needed offense.
-In 11 playoff games, Brown scored three goals and six points in 13 games, as the Nordiques lost to their provincial rivals, the Montreal Canadiens in seven games in the Adams Division final.
+Brown finished the 1986–87 season with the Nordiques, scoring seven goals and 29 points in 44 games.
+In 11 playoff games, Brown scored three goals and six points in 13 games, as the Nordiques lost to their provincial rivals, the Montreal Canadiens, in seven games in the Adams Division final.
 Brown spent the entire 1987–88 season with the Nordiques, appearing in 78 games, scoring 16 goals and 53 points, the most among Nordiques defensemen, and fifth on the team; however, the club failed to reach the post-season.

-In 1988–89, Brown continued to put up very high offensive numbers, scoring 21 goals and 68 points in 78 games, again leading Nordiques defensemen in scoring, and had the third highest total on the club.
+In 1988–89, Brown scored 21 goals and 68 points in 78 games, again leading Nordiques defensemen in scoring, and having the third highest total on the club.
 The rebuilding Nordiques, however, missed the playoffs for the second consecutive season.
-Brown began the 1989–90 season with Quebec, as in 29 games, he scored six goals and 16 points.
+Brown began the 1989–90 season with Quebec, as in 29 games he scored six goals and 16 points.
 On December 13, 1989, the Nordiques traded Brown to the St. Louis Blues for Tony Hrkac and Greg Millen.